spencerdouglas7/spencerdouglas7.github.io/README.md

   <h3>Darren Pitcher, (Then) Chief Intelligence Officer @ Goodrich Quality Theaters </h3>
   Mobile: 616.821.9711  <br> Email: darrenpitcher@hotmail.com
   <br><br>
   Prior to company sale due to covid, Darren worked for Goodrich Quality Theaters as their CIO.
-I worked directly under him as a mobile IT intern servicing states of Indiana and Illinois.
-I conducted server oversight, documentation, and equipment replacement.
+I worked directly under him as a mobile IT intern servicing the states of Indiana and Illinois.
+I conducted company server oversight, documentation, and equipment replacement.

 # Some of my current/recent work